Have you ever had a mind blowing “wow” moment about yourself?

 Almost every ad manager and marketer focuses on the ads that are on other sites, and they ignore their own onsite ads.

-But experts almost unanimously say that it costs anywhere from 4 to 10 percent as much to gain a new customer than to keep an existing one.
+But experts almost unanimously say that it costs anywhere from 4 to 10 times as much to gain a new customer than to keep an existing one.

 You may have heard that before: Customer retention is cheaper than customer acquisition.